-Industrial Fiber Optics' family of diode lasers utilize the latest technology in miniature electronics and laser science.
-Applications of this technology include long-distance fiber optic communication networks, CD players and bar code scanners.
-A key element is the semiconductor diode laser, a tiny electronic microchip that operates as a laser.
+This family of lasers (whose models vary only in their power and output wavelength) utilizes the latest technology in miniaturization electronics and laser science - the same as used in long-distance fiber optic communication networks, CD players and bar code scanners.
+The technology incorporates semiconductor laser diodes - tiny electronic microchips that operate as lasers.

-Semiconductor diode lasers offer an important alternative to widely known and used helium-neon-gas (HeNe) lasers.
+Semiconductor diode devices offer an important alternative to widely known and used helium-neon-gas (HeNe) lasers.
 Diode lasers are smaller, more efficient, and offer direct digital and analog modulation capabilities previously unavailable.
-Exceptional versatility makes this semiconductor technology an essential component of modern science, physics and industrial technology curriculums.
+Exceptional versatility makes this semiconductor technology an essential component of modern science and industrial technology curriculums.

-The Industrial Fiber Optics family of lasers vary primarily in their output power, wavelength, and modulation capability.
-They offer particular education value in their ability to increase and reinforce learning via fascination by being able to see all the internal elements.
-With these lasers, students will readily and enthusiastically learn about physical optics, fiber optics, light propagation, speed of light theory and measurement, laser communications, and much more!
+The Industrial Fiber Optics family of lasers offers particular education value in its ability to increase and reinforce learning via fascination.
+With these lasers, students will readily, enthusiastically learn about physical optics, fiber optics, light propagation, speed of light theory and measurement, laser communications, and much more!